 The Leopard Triplets

 These leopards were found motherless, by soldiers in Sudan, North Africa.
 When the soldiers realised they couldn’t care for the un-weaned cubs, they packaged them up in a box and sent them to the offices of Lundin Oil.
-The cubs were in a very poor condition but staff at Lundin Oil nursed them back to health.
+The cubs were in a very poor condition but the staff at Lundin Oil nursed them back to health.
 Virginia Lundin contacted Born Free, asking if we could find a home for the cubs.
 With our facilities available, Shamwari offered to take in the triplets at the Julie Ward Centre and so the young leopards arrived at Shamwari Game Reserve on 3rdJuly 2001.

 About our Born Free Sanctuaries: